1973-1986 Jeep CJ5 and CJ7

 The CJ7, which debuted in 1976, was a bit wider and had a 10" longer wheelbase.
 Designed to be a little more user-friendly than the CJ5, the CJ7 offered an optional hardtop, doors, and even an automatic transmission.
 Creature comforts increased over the years, but the CJ7 probably didn't distract anyone who came to their friendly neighborhood dealership looking for a luxurious Concord sedan or a peppy (-ish) Renault Alliance.

-The dash grew a few more knobs, switches, and whatnot over the years, but the CJ's interior was always a spartan environment.
+The dash grew a few more knobs, switches, and whatnot over time, but the CJ's interior was always a spartan environment.
 The shaft-style factory radio, if present, is located in that center dash area.
 The speakers were located in the dashboard itself.

 A closer look at the vintage cassette receiver (Crutchfield Research Photo)